-A Bay Area native, Antoine Hunter (guest choreographer and artist for 2021) is an award-winning internationally known African-American Deaf choreographer, dancer, instructor, speaker and Deaf advocate who performed throughout the Bay Area and the world including Europe, Africa and South America.
+A Bay Area native, Antoine Hunter (Guest Choreographer, 2021) is an award-winning internationally known African-American Deaf choreographer, dancer, instructor, speaker and Deaf advocate who performed throughout the Bay Area and the world including Europe, Africa and South America.
 Hunter has performed with Savage Jazz Dance Company, Nuba Dance Theater, Alayo Dance Company, Robert Moses’ KIN, Sins Invalid, Amara Tabor-Smith, Kim Epifano, Push Dance Company, Fly Away Productions, and Zaccho Dance Theatre.
 Hunter is a faculty member at East Bay Shawl Anderson and ODC.
 Hunter has received the 2019 National Dance/USA fellowship award additionally recognized by the Mayor and City of Oakland and the 2018 inaugural Jeanette Lomujo Bremond Award for Humanity in the Arts by Hālau Ku Ua Tuahine.
 Hunter is on the board of Dance/USA as of 2018 as an ambassador for Deaf Arts.
 Hunter has taught workshops and lectured at TedX UCDavisSF, Duke University, Harvard University, Stanford University, WAC Educator Conference, Grantmakers in the Arts, Kennedy Center’s VSA Intersections conference on Arts and Special Education and for the National State Assembly for the Arts.
 He is crowned King of SF Carnaval 2017 and has been featured on the front cover of Cal Art's The Pool, Deaf Life, in Dance Spirit, Dance Teacher, Dance Magazine and in Oakland North, 48Hills, CNN's Great Big Story, Splinter and KQED Arts.
 He is former president of Bay Area Black Deaf Advocates and Director-at-Large for Northern California Association of the Deaf.
 Mr Hunter actively supports DeafHope, an organization whose mission is to end domestic and sexual violence in Deaf communities through empowerment and education.
 He teaches dance and ASL in both Hearing and Deaf communities and is the founder/artistic director of Urban Jazz Dance Company and has been producing the Bay Area International Deaf Dance Festival since 2013 which has been awarded an Isadora Duncan (Izzie) Award in 2018 for bridging the hearing and the Deaf communities.
 His projects have been awarded funding by CA$H Theater Bay Area, the Zellerbach Family Foundation, California Arts Council, Kenneth Rainin Foundation and SF Arts Commission.

 Kathryn Florez is an Ohio native who made a stop in Chicago and eventually moved to SF to train at the SF Conservatory of Dance beginning in 2010 under Summer Lee Rhatigan.
 Florez founded Fullstop Dance in 2015, a project-based contemporary dance company, and has since presented work at ODC Theater, Palace of Fine Arts, Cowell Theater, and others.
 In addition to performing Florez's work, the company regularly hosts out-of-town artists for residencies and open workshops for the Bay Area dance community.
 Her choreography and teaching have been commissioned by The Merde Project (SF), TWObigsteps (Vancouver), SALT Dance's Link Program (SLC), ODC's Hot Spot (SF), and Shawl Anderson Dance Center (Oakland).
 This is Florez's second season with DHPCo.
 Over the years she has also worked with Amy Foley, Amy Seiwert, Robert Moses, ZiRu Dance, and others.